BLE-LTER/ble-handbook/handbook.md

 2. Enter metadata into metabase, clarifying with researchers along the way.
 Process the data, reformat it to whatever.
 Make metadata.

 3. Archive at EDI ([staging](https://portal-s.edirepository.org/nis/harvester.jsp)).
 Send staged data package to researchers for approval and make changes as requested.
+CC the core program manager if the dataset is a core program dataset.
 Archive at EDI ([production](https://portal.edirepository.org/nis/harvester.jsp)).

 4. Let BLE and the world know.
 BLE has a formal data notification policy below.